chrisgrieser/nvim-tinygit/README.md

 ```

 ### Search File/Function History ("git pickaxe")
+Search the git history, correctly following file renamings.
+Select from the
+matching commits to open a popup with a diff of the changes.

 - Search the git **history of the current file for a term** (`git log -G`).
 	* The search is case-insensitive and supports regex.
-	* Select from the matching commits to open a diff popup.
 - Explore the **history of a function in the current file** (`git log -L`).
+	* The search is literal.
 	* If the current buffer has an LSP with support for document symbols
-	  attached, you select can select a function.
+	  attached, you can select a function.
 (Otherwise, you are prompted to
 	  enter a function name.)
-	* Select from the matching commits to open a diff popup.
 	* Note that [`git` uses heuristics to determine the enclosing function of a
 	  change](https://news.ycombinator.com/item?id=38153309), so this is not
-	  100% perfect, and has varying reliability across languages.
+	  100% perfect and has varying reliability across languages.

-Keymaps in the diff popup:
+**Keymaps in the diff popup**
 - `<Tab>`/`<S-Tab>`: cycle through the commits.
 - `yh`: yank the commit hash to the system clipboard.
 - `n`/`N` (file history): go to the next/previous occurrence of the query.